aMOPel/nim-karax-website/content/projects/9_nosey_nim.md

 specialized on applying a state to a directory based on another directory.

-This project came to be, because I needed a file watcher for this website, to translate markdown files into an HTML DSL in [Nim](https://nim-lang.org/).
+This project came to be, because I needed a file watcher for this website, to translate markdown files into an Karax DSL in [Nim](https://nim-lang.org/).

 It uses hashes of file contents to determine changes.
-This is far less efficient and less versatile, compared to an OS-event-based approach, like [libfswatch](https://github.com/paul-nameless/nim-fswatch), but this library is free of dependencies outside the Nim standard library.
+This is less efficient and less versatile, compared to an OS-event-based approach, like [libfswatch](https://github.com/paul-nameless/nim-fswatch), **but** this library is free of dependencies outside the Nim standard library.

 The abstraction is really simple.
 A state object is created for a source directory,